HealthCatalyst/healthcareai-py/CONTRIBUTING.rst

 - Choose Use Git from Git Bash only
 - Checkout using Windows-style
 - Chose Mintty
-- Restart RStudio
-- In RStudio, open Tools --> Global Options
- - Look for git.exe in the bin folder in C:\Program Files\Git\bin

-Install HCPyTools via these instuctions: https://github.com/HealthCatalystSLC/HCPyTools/blob/master/README.rst
+Install healthcareai via these instuctions: https://github.com/HealthCatalystSLC/healthcareai-py/blob/master/README.rst

-Install the IDE and clone the HCPyTools repo
+Install the IDE and clone the healthcareai-py repo
 =============

 1)	Install PyCharm Community Edition